QA issue maintenance message

 No. A draft application allows you to save your work in progress and return to your application at a later date to edit and submit it, but it cannot be considered as a submission.

-When you resume work on a draft application, R4BP 3 will perform the checks on existing data again to ensure that the information is up to date.
+When you resume your work on a draft application, R4BP 3 will perform the checks on existing data again to ensure that the information is up to date.
 If the information is not valid, the wizard will suggest that you update certain information or simply delete the draft application to make a new submission, depending on the circumstances.

 The application will be considered as submitted once a case number is created in R4BP 3.